 an audit in relation to the performance by certain persons of their functions or the exercise of powers under the Act in relation to meat or meat products.
 These persons are third party authorised officers, approved auditors and any other person (other than a Commonwealth authorised officer or a State or Territory authorised officer) who performs functions or exercises powers under the Act;

-an audit in relation to compliance by a third party authorised officer, approved auditor of any conditions they are subject to when performing their functions and exercising their powers in relation to meat or meat products.
+an audit in relation to compliance by a third party authorised officer or approved auditor of any conditions they are subject to when performing their functions and exercising their powers in relation to meat or meat products.
 Such conditions could be contained in their instruments of authorisations to be, for example, an approved auditor.

 Division 2—Conduct of audit etc.